On 6 February 2024, the inclining test of the ULSTEIN SX197 vessel for Shanghai Electric was conducted.

 Turning visions into realities motivates us to keep pushing for progress in the maritime industry.

-Through our stories, you can learn more about how we work with our customers to achieve their visions.
+You can learn more about how we work with our customers to achieve their visions through our stories.

 On 20 July 2023, U.S. President Joe Biden attended the steel-cutting ceremony of the subsea rock installation (SRI) vessel 'Acadia', under construction at Philly Shipyard.
 Designed by Ulstein Design & Solutions B.V., this will be the first of its kind U.S.-built vessel.